Media Kit

 Literary Agent:

-Naomi Davis / ndavis@bookendsliterary.com
+Naomi Davis (they/she) / ndavis@bookendsliterary.com

 Film rights: Naomi Davis / ndavis@bookendsliterary.com